mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

   ...

-That should produce ~1M binary, linked against libsystemd (for journal access) and libnftables (to re-apply cgroupv2 nftables rules), which can be installed and copied between systems normally.
+That should produce ~1M binary, linked against libsystemd (for journal access) and libnftables (to re-apply cgroupv2 nftables rules), which can then be installed and copied between systems normally.

 OCaml compiler is only needed to build the tool, not to run it.

-Journal is used as an event source instead of more conventional dbus signals to be able to monitor state of all "systemd --user" unit instances as well as system ones, which will be sent over multiple transient dbus instances, so much more difficult to reliably track otherwise.
+Journal is used as an event source instead of more conventional dbus signals to be able to monitor state of all "systemd --user" unit instances as well as system ones, which will be sent over multiple transient dbus'es, so much more difficult to reliably track otherwise.

 .. _OCaml: https://ocaml.org/